A Simple Decor Staple That Screams Beach House

 We may earn revenue from the products available on this page and participate in affiliate programs.

-I live in a studio apartment, which means my bed is the focal point of the space.
-To give the main character a layered look, I’ll usually lay a folded blanket over the end; it makes everything feel more complete.
+I’ve only lived in small apartments, which means my bed is regularly the focal point of a space.
+To give the main character a layered vibe, I’ll usually lay a folded blanket over the end; it makes everything feel more complete.
 But when steamy New York summer rolls around and the thought of my mohair throw makes me overheat, I’m inclined to strip down.
-I don’t love the idea of settling for an incomplete look for three months of the year, so rather than compromise with a naked-looking bed, I’m in the market for an extremely not-warm blanket that’s strictly for aesthetics.
+I don’t love the idea of settling for an incomplete look for three months of the year, so rather than compromise with a naked-looking bed, I’m regularly in the market for an extremely not-warm blanket that’s strictly for aesthetics.

 Cloud Linen Gauze Bed Blanket by Parachute